The Status Quo in Justice

 In May 2024, I began working as an independent restorative justice facilitator for a registered RJ provider.
 Since then, I’ve co-facilitated over 60 pre-conferences and 14 full conferences, most involving complex family violence cases.

-I enjoyed the work and believed in RJ’s transformative potential.
+I enjoyed the work, which is complex and tough, and believe in RJ’s transformative potential.
 I was on track to become an accredited facilitator.

-As I became more familiar with the sector, I grew concerned about inconsistent and inequitable treatment of facilitators across the country, particularly around pay and contract terms.
-These concerns intensified in December 2024 when the provider unilaterally changed all facilitator contracts.
+As I became more familiar with the sector, I grew concerned about the inequitable treatment of facilitators, particularly around pay and contract terms.
+These concerns intensified in December 2024 when the provider I contracted to unilaterally changed all facilitator contracts.
 The changes reduced rates and limited our ability to claim legitimate expenses.
-For emotionally demanding, nuanced work, the pay now resembled that of a semi-volunteer workforce.
+For emotionally demanding, nuanced work, the pay already resembled that of a semi-volunteer workforce - this made the situation worse.

 In response, a group of facilitators formed to challenge the changes.
 We wrote to the board requesting they reconsider.
-Their reply was dismissive and mistakenly addressed to me as the group’s spokesperson.
+Their reply was arrogant and dismissive and was mistakenly addressed to me who they incorrectly labelled the group’s spokesperson.
 They reaffirmed their position with one minor amendment and stated the board’s financial position was “not of your concern.”

-I had already checked the board’s financial position as all registered not-for-profits financial statements are publicly available.
-I had already checked their finances.
-As a registered not-for-profit, their financial statements are publicly available.
-As at 1 June 2024, they held over $640,000 across various bank accounts - well above their annual contract value with the Ministry of Justice (MoJ).
-I’ve since been told the board's rationale was to build a buffer in case the MoJ cancelled the contract.
+I already knew the trust’s financial position as all registered not-for-profits financial statements are publicly available.
+As at 1 June 2024, they had over $640,000 in retained funds - well above their annual contract value with the Ministry of Justice (MoJ).
+I’ve since heard (anecdotally) their rationale was to build a buffer in case the MoJ cancelled their contract.
 Considering 99 percent of referrals come from the MoJ, what RJ work they expected to do without that contract remains unclear.

-The group then sent a second letter proposing independent mediation.
-This, too, was rejected.
+Our group sent a second letter proposing independent mediation.
+It wasn’t what i would have done, I doubted it would have any effect, but I went along with the group.
+This approach was rejected.
 Worth noting: the organisation exists solely to deliver restorative justice by bringing people together to repair relationships.
+Irony on irony.

-Still committed to getting answers, I submitted an Official Information Act (OIA) request to the Ministry of Justice using a character’s name as a pseudonym.
-I wanted clarity on RJ contracting and funding.
-My suspicion was that funds intended for facilitators were being redirected, perhaps to give a board with limited RJ knowledge something to manage.
-I also contacted another provider to understand why funding varied so drastically.
+Committed to getting answers, I submitted an Official Information Act (OIA) request to the Ministry of Justice.
+I wanted clarity on RJ contracting and funding as I suspected funds intended for facilitators providing services were being redirected, perhaps to give the board members something to manage that they understood.
+I also contacted another RJ provider to understand why funding varied so drastically.
+Missing the we’re-all-in-this-together memo, they declined to help.

-All the information I gathered came from legitimate channels open to any New Zealand citizen.
-The only thing I did was share it with colleagues.
+All the information I obtained came from legitimate channels open to any New Zealand citizen.
+I was exercising my democratic rights.
+The only action I took was to share it with colleagues.
 Also worth noting: I’ve never received a single complaint - none from colleagues, management, the board, victims, offenders, or support people.

 The only conclusion I can draw is that I was dismissed for my lawful actions as a private citizen, particularly my efforts to raise concerns and seek transparency.
-The fact this happened within a Ministry of Justice-funded programme is deeply concerning.
+The fact this happened within a Ministry of Justice contracted service is deeply concerning.

 What is happening now

-I won’t/can’t go into detail without tipping my hand.
-Let’s just say a lot.
-But if anyone knows a retired lawyer with a special interest in administrative law or constitutional law who loves to fight the system and is keen to do some pro bono work - send them my way. 😎
+I won’t/can’t go into detail about what’s coming without tipping my hand - let’s just say a lot.
+If anyone knows a retired lawyer with a special interest in administrative or constitutional law who loves to fight the system and is keen to do some pro bono work - send them my way. 😎

 Stay tuned!